 Mostly you will just press enter to accept the name,

-^X: To EXIT pico
+^X: To EXIT pico,

 you hold down the ctrl